 * Learning via RLM

-The course will be aiming mainly at explaining the main concepts underlying machine learning and the techniques that transform such concepts into practical algorithms.
-The main focus will be on the theoretical foundations of the subject, and the material covered will contain rigorous mathematical proofs and analyses.
-The class will cover wide array of topics starting from the basic models and concepts: PAC learning, uniform convergence, generalization, VC dimensions, and building on those to discuss more complex models and algorithmic techniques, e.g., Boosting, Convex Learning, Regularization, and Stochastic Gradient Descent.
+The course main goal is to explain the fundamental concepts underlying machine learning and the techniques that transform such concepts into practical algorithms.
+The main focus will be on the theoretical foundations of the subject, and the material covered will include rigorous mathematical proofs and analyses.
+The class will cover wide array of topics: starting from basic concepts such as PAC learning, uniform convergence, generalization, Vapnik-Chervonenkis (VC) dimension, and will build upon those to study more complex concepts and algorithmic techniques such as: boosting, convex learning, stochastic gradient descent, regularization and stability.

-- Each homework assignment will be posted on this page when enough material is covered in class.
+- Each homework assignment will be posted on Gradescope (sign up using entry code: 9DB489).
 An announcement will be made in class and on this page when a homework is up and a due date will also be specified.

 - No late homeworks will be accepted.

 - Solutions of most problems will involve proofs.
 Grading will be based on both correctness and clarity.
 Also, solutions need to be concise.